elemental/elemental-web/source/documentation/0.82/core/dist_matrix.rst

    .. rubric:: Distribution details

-   .. cpp:function:: void FreeAlignments()

-      Free all alignment constaints.

-   .. cpp:function:: bool ColConstrained() const
+   .. cpp:function:: mpi::Comm ColComm() const
-   .. cpp:function:: bool RowConstrained() const
+   .. cpp:function:: int ColRank() const

-      Return whether or not the column (row) alignment is constrained.

    .. cpp:function:: int ColAlign() const
-   .. cpp:function:: int RowAlign() const

-      Return the alignment of the columns (rows) of the matrix.

    .. cpp:function:: int ColShift() const
-   .. cpp:function:: int RowShift() const
+   .. cpp:function:: int ColStride() const

-      Return the first global row (column) that our process owns.

-   .. cpp:function:: mpi::Comm ColComm() const
+      Return the communicator used to distribute each column of the matrix, this process's rank in it, which process owns the first entry, what our first locally owned entry would be, and how many processes are in the column communicator, respectively.

    .. cpp:function:: mpi::Comm RowComm() const

-      Return the communicator used to distribute each column (row) of the matrix.

-   .. cpp:function:: int ColRank() const
    .. cpp:function:: int RowRank() const

-      Return this process's rank in its column (row) communicator.
+   .. cpp:function:: int RowAlign() const

-   .. cpp:function:: int ColStride() const
+   .. cpp:function:: int RowShift() const
    .. cpp:function:: int RowStride() const

-      Return the number of rows (columns) between locally owned entries.
-      This is equal to the size of the column (row) communicator.
+      Return the communicator used to distribute each row of the matrix, this process's rank in it, which process owns the first entry, what our first locally owned entry would be, and how many processes are in the row communicator, respectively.

+   .. cpp:function:: bool ColConstrained() const
+   .. cpp:function:: bool RowConstrained() const

+      Return whether or not the column (row) alignment is constrained.

+   .. cpp:function:: void FreeAlignments()

+      Free all alignment constaints.

    .. cpp:function:: elem::DistData DistData() const

       Returns a description of the distribution and alignment information

    .. cpp:function:: mpi::Comm DistComm() const
+   .. cpp:function:: int DistRank() const
+   .. cpp:function:: int DistSize() const

-      The communicator used to distribute the entire set of entries of the matrix (in some sense, the product of the column and row communicators).
+      The communicator used to distribute the entire set of entries of the matrix (in some sense, the product of the column and row communicators), our rank in the communicator, and the total number of processes in the communicator, respectively.
-      [For this distribution, it is the `VC` communicator.]

    .. cpp:function:: mpi::Comm RedundantComm() const
+   .. cpp:function:: int RedundantRank() const
+   .. cpp:function:: int RedundantSize() const

-      The communicator over which data is redundantly stored.
+      The communicator over which data is redundantly stored, our rank in the communicator, and the total number of processes in the communicator, respectively.
-      [For this distribution, it is the trivial communicator.]

    .. cpp:function:: mpi::Comm CrossComm() const
+   .. cpp:function:: int CrossRank() const
+   .. cpp:function:: int CrossSize() const

-      The orthogonal complement of the product of the `Dist` and `Redundant` communicators with respect to the process grid.
+      The orthogonal complement of the product of the `Dist` and `Redundant` communicators with respect to the process grid, our rank in the communicator, and the total number of processes in the communicator, respectively.

-      [For this distribution, it is the trivial communicator.]
+   .. cpp:function:: int Root() const
+   .. cpp:function:: void SetRoot( int root )

+      For querying and changing the process rank in the cross communicator which owns the data.

+   .. cpp:function:: bool Participating() const

+      Return whether or not this process can be assigned matrix data (that is, whether or not this process is both in the process grid and the root of its cross communicator).

    .. rubric:: Entry manipulation

+   .. cpp:function:: int RowOwner( int i ) const

+      Return the rank (in `ColComm`) of the process which owns row `i`.

+   .. cpp:function:: int ColOwner( int j ) const

+      Return the rank (in `RowComm`) of the process which owns column `j`.

+   .. cpp:function:: int Owner( int i, int j ) const

+      Return the rank (in `DistComm`) of the process which owns entry `(i,j)`.

    .. cpp:function:: T Get( int i, int j ) const